• Skip to primary navigation

 A halved Chocolate Chip Blueberry Muffin on a plate.

 I love the combination of flavors in these chocolate chip blueberry muffins!
 They are rich yet sweet and oh so delicious.
-SO simple to make, with just a whisk, this recipe makes 6 jumbo sized muffins.
+This recipe is so simple to make, with just a whisk you'll make 6 jumbo sized muffins.

 For more muffin recipes, try my Bakery Style Chocolate Chip Muffins, Gluten Free Blueberry Muffins, Gluten Free Banana Muffins and Gluten Free Chocolate Muffins.